SAP HANA: Concerns remain over tech skills, complexity, licensing - survey

 "HANA is a step change in terms of how you use it, and in the way it operates very differently," he said, adding that these decisions will also vary depending on the size of the company.

-For instance, he said: “If you’re a global multinational that has run your SAP platform on multiple SAP instances around the world, you may well be using this as your opportunity to have four instances for your regions.”
+For instance, he said: "If you’re a global multinational that has run your SAP platform on multiple SAP instances around the world, you may well be using this as your opportunity to reduce your number of instances."

 Lovell said that, overall, feedback from the survey this year was positive.
 "On-time and on-budget projects have become the norm, and despite some shortages of key skills, the resounding message from our research this year is that SAP HANA is now delivering on the promises made at the time of its launch," he said. ®